1ps0/elos-connect/README.md

 > NOTE: Currently only Firefox is supported.
 > However, manifest v2 standards make Chrome support an approachable feature.

-- PREREQ: be authorized to `elos-web` repo.

-1. `git submodule update --init --recursive` to download `elos-web` submodule (if not already)
+### Dev Install
-2. `npm install && rollup -c`
+1. `npm install rollup && npm install && npm run dev`
-3. In browser bar, navigate to: `about:debugging#/runtime/this-firefox`
+2. In browser bar, navigate to: [about:debugging](about:debugging#/runtime/this-firefox)
-4. Find and click the button labeled `Load Temporary Add-on...`
+3. Find and click the button labeled `Load Temporary Add-on...`
-5. Navigate to `public/manifest.json` and submit the selected file.
+4. Navigate to `public/manifest.json` and submit the selected file.
-6. Use 'Ctrl+e' on mac to open the sidebar, or open history,et al. and change the tab to `eLOS Connect`
+5. Use 'Ctrl+e' on mac to open the sidebar, or open history,et al. and change the tab to `eLOS Connect`

 ## What is it?